Motorcycle crashes can cause catastrophic injuries. Our job is to get your family justice and compensation.

 At this point, your lawyer will be able to explain exactly what to expect moving forward.
 As you continue to focus on your recovery, be sure to inform your attorney (and keep records) of any damages or losses that you’ve incurred as a result of your accident.
 This includes your medical bills, lost wages, and any other related expenses.

-Motorcycle accidents can be caused by a variety of events and circumstances.
-According to NHTSA, the most common event for motorcycles involved in fatal crashes is a collision with another motor vehicle.
+More than 2,300 motorcyclists were seriously injured (1,856) or killed (482) on Texas streets and highways in 2020.
+Motorcycle accidents can be caused by a variety of events and circumstances, but according to NHTSA, the most common event for motorcycles involved in fatal crashes is a collision with another motor vehicle.

 While some motorcycle accidents can be attributed to rider error or negligent conduct, many others are directly caused by the actions of other drivers.
 It’s the responsibility of every motorist to pay attention the traffic around them.
 When drivers fail in this duty and someone is injured or killed as a result, you can count on law firms like ours to hold them financially responsible for their negligence.